Meteor-Community-Packages/meteor-collection-hooks/README.md

 ## Direct access (circumventing hooks)

-All hooks have a `direct` equivalent that circumvent the hooks.
+All compatible methods have a `direct` version that circumvent any defined hooks.
 For example:

 ```javascript
 collection.direct.insert({_id: "test", test: 1});